Obtaining a visa to study in the UK

 You will need to ensure that you have all the necessary documents, including the original academic and English language qualification documents used to obtain your offer and CAS.

 You will also need to show you have money to cover your remaining unpaid tuition fees and living costs.
-You'll need to submit a bank statement confirming that you have £1,015 for each month of the course up to a maximum of nine months, totaling £9,135, plus any unpaid tuition fees.
+You'll need to submit a bank statement confirming that you have £1,015 for each month of the course up to a maximum of nine months, totalling £9,135, plus any unpaid tuition fees.
 The bank statement must cover a period of more than 28 days.

 If you're using a bank account statement for an account outside the UK you should refer to the Home Office list of financial institutions that don't satisfactorily verify financial statements before using the account as evidence of your money.